Geometry of polarised varieties: Introduction

 The theorem in particular applies well to the following three cases: \begin{enumerate} \item when $K_X$ is nef and big and $N=K_X$, \item when $-K_X$ is nef and big and $N=-K_X$, and \item when $K_X\equiv 0$ and $N$ is nef and big. \end{enumerate}

 Cases (1) and (2) are well-known by Hacon-M$\rm ^c$Kernan-Xu [\ref{HMX2}] (see also [\ref{HM-bir-bnd}][\ref{Ta}][\ref{Tsuji}]) and Birkar [\ref{B-compl}], respectively; however, we reprove these results as we only rely on some of the ideas and constructions of [\ref{HMX2}] and [\ref{B-compl}].
 In case (1) our proof is essentially the same as the proof in [\ref{HMX2}].
-But in case (2) we get a new proof which is in some sense quite different from the proof in [\ref{B-compl}] despite similarities of the two proofs because here we do not use boundedness of complements in dimension $d$ (see \ref{rem-Fano-eff-bir-new-proof} for more details).
+But in case (2) we get a new proof which is in some sense quite different from the proof in [\ref{B-compl}] despite similarities of the two proofs because here we do not use boundedness of complements in dimension $d$ (see \ref{rem-Fano-eff-bir-new-proof} for more details); but this relies on the BAB [\ref{B-BAB}, Theorem 1.1] in lower dimension which is reasonable as we want to apply induction on dimension.
 Case (3) is new which we will state below more precisely in \ref{cor-cy}.

 \begin{cor} Let $d$ be a natural number and $\epsilon$ be a positive real number.
 Then there exist natural numbers $m,l$ depending only on $d,\epsilon$ satisfying the following.
 Assume that \begin{itemize} \item $X$ is a projective $\epsilon$-lc variety of dimension $d$, and